nishantbobade99-sys/TA0027/README.md

 5. **Unexpected Route Changes** → Suddenly veering off your usual path or navigation route
 6. **Desperate Battery Usage** → Heavily using your phone when battery is critically low (<10%)

 Each signal gets a score from 0 to 1.
-Scores fade over time if your behavior normalizes. **No single signal triggers an alert**—Asra waits for multiple patterns to persist before asking if you're okay.
+Scores fade over time if your behavior normalizes. **No single signal triggers an alert**—NIVI waits for multiple patterns to persist before asking if you're okay.

 ---